gentijo/ROSMicroPy/README.md

 # ROSMicroPy

-ROSMicroPy is a tightly coupled intergration of MicroROS and Micropython.
+ROSMicroPy is a tightly coupled intergration of MicroROS and Micropython, multithreaded, async message, Python based ROS2 firmware for embedded microprocessor devices

 ## Features Include

 ### [SDK to control the ROS Stack](./docs/ROS_SDK.md)